voidseg/FaderOSC-Library/README.md

 analog pins can be used by this library.
 This number is configured with the template argument "NUM_POTS".

+Please have look at the [Arduino potentiometer tutorial](http://www.arduino.cc/en/Tutorial/Potentiometer "Arduino - Potentiometer") for how to wire up a poti to an Arduino board.
+All faders/potis must be connected this way to work with this library.

 The library is called "FaderOSC" because initially it was ment for using it with analog faders as input device.
 Other potentiometers or sensors connected to the analog pins might also work.